 Packing the Wrong Materials

-We love cotton for travel most times of the year because it’s lightweight and breathable, but it’s a terrible choice for the winter.
-Instead of wicking away moisture and sweat, it absorbs it, which will make you cold and keep you freezing.
+I love cotton for travel most times of the year because it’s lightweight and breathable, but it’s a terrible choice for the winter.
+Instead of wicking away moisture and sweat, it absorbs it, which will make you cold.
 Opt for warmer materials like fleece, Thinsulate, or wool.
-Merino wool is one of the best choices for travel, as it’s naturally odor-resistant and breathable, plus is less itchy than regular wool.
+Merino wool is one of the best choices for travel, as it’s naturally odor-resistant and breathable, plus it’s less itchy than regular wool.
 The Icebreaker Merino Quantum Long Sleeve Zip Hoodie is an example of a good layering piece made out of merino wool, and it has secure pockets to stash your cash or keys.

 Forgoing a Hat

 Yes, we’ve all experienced the dreaded hat hair, but if you leave your hat behind, you’re not only exposing your ears to frostbite, you’re also losing significant body heat through your uncovered head.
-Skull Cap’s thermal beanie is made from a moisture-wicking thermal wool that will prevent sweaty hair and keep you toasty.
+A thermal beanie that’s made from moisture-wicking thermal wool will prevent sweaty hair and keep you toasty.
 Throw in a pocket-sized folding hairbrush with a mirror if you’re concerned about hat head ruining your look.

 Not Bringing Medicine